SaidIdoum/alx-system_engineering-devops/0x01-shell_permissions/README.md

  6-multiple_permissions: a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

  7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello

+ 8-James_Bond : Sets no permissions to anyone exept other users who have all permissions for the file hello